Have you received a Letter 5821 from the IRS?

 Who needs to renew an ITIN?

-Your ITIN will expire as of January 1, 2021.
-If you don't renew the ITIN and file a U.S. tax return with that same ITIN, there may be a delay in processing your tax return as well as delays in any refunds due.
+All ITINs ever issued went through a renewal program commencing 2015: If you have never renewed the ITIN and file a U.S. tax return with that same number, there may be a delay in processing your tax return as well as delays in any refunds due.

 Who does not need to renew an ITIN?